The following article was written in 2018 but is still relevant today

 Why Slavery is Somehow Acceptable

 The long history of colonialism also highlighted the gap between the powerful and the elites, and the poor.
 Hence, domestic servitude in the forms of nannies, helpers, housekeepers and maids became somewhat a norm in the country.
-In fact, you don’t have to be rich to employ house helpers because even the working and middle-class families hire them.
+In fact, you don’t have to be rich to hire house helpers because even the working- and middle-class families hire them.

-Another factor to consider is the never-ending issue of poverty.
-Often, destitution becomes a “driving factor” of slavery for people and families at the bottom of the societal hierarchy.
-Since these kinds of situations habitually happen within the private vicinity of a household, ensuring that these people are being treated fairly becomes pretty challenging, especially when trying to prove the possibility of abuse.
+Another factor to consider is again the never-ending issue of poverty.
+Oftentimes, destitution becomes a “driving factor” of slavery for people and families at the bottom of the societal hierarchy.
+And since these kinds of situation habitually happens within the private vicinity of a household, ensuring these people are being treated fairly becomes pretty challenging, emphasizing the possibilities for abuse.

 Are Filipinos Complicit to Slavery?

-As the debate on slavery and Tizon’s essay intensified, another powerful piece titled, “We Are All Tizons” by Shakira Sison of Rappler struck me hard, making me realize that Pullido’s story is only one of so many we haven’t heard.
-Domestic helpers are also not the only ones suffering from this social and cultural injustice as thousands of workers, here and abroad, suffer the same fate.
+As the debate on slavery and Tizon’s essay intensified, another powerful piece titled, “We Are All Tizons” by Shakira Sison of Rappler struck me, making me realized that Pullido’s story is only one of those unheard of.
+Domestic helpers are also not the only ones suffering from this social and cultural injustice as thousands of workers here and abroad suffer the same fate.